Hub-OS/documentation-website/docs/01-client/02-lua-api/03-field-api/02-tile.md

 ### `tile:contains_entity(entity)`

-Returns spawned true if the [Entity](/client/lua-api/entity-api/entity) is at the same position as the tile.
+Returns true if the [Entity](/client/lua-api/entity-api/entity) is at the same position as the tile.

 ### `tile:add_entity(entity)`